-Materials Management is responsible for posting notice of the opportunity on the SaskTenders website.
+Supply Chain Management is responsible for posting notice of the opportunity on the SaskTenders website.
 Suppliers must be able to access the notice free of charge.
-The notice inviting interested suppliers to apply for inclusion in a Qualified Supplier Roster must include:
+The notice inviting interested Suppliers to apply for inclusion in a

-procuring entity's name and address;

-contact information (phone and/or email) of contact person;

-information on how to obtain all relevant documents relating to the list;

-a description of the goods or services, or categories thereof, for which the Qualified Supplier Roster may be used;

-☐ the conditions for participation to be satisfied by suppliers for inclusion on the list and the methods that the procuring entity will use to verify that a supplier satisfies the conditions;

-☐ the period of validity of the list and the means for its renewal or termination, or if the period of validity is not provided, an indication of the method by which notice will be given of the termination of use of the list; and an indication that the list may be used for procurement covered d by Chapter 19 of the CETA and/or Chapter 5 of the CFTA.

-(b) Posting of Solicitation Document
+Qualified Supplier Roster must include: procuring entity's name and address; contact information (phone and/or email) of contact person; information on how to obtain all relevant documents relating to the list; a description of the Goods, Services or Construction, or categories thereof, for which the Qualified Supplier Roster may be used; the conditions for participation to be satisfied by Suppliers for inclusion on the list and the methods that the procuring entity will use to verify that a Supplier satisfies the conditions; the period of validity of the list and the means for its renewal or termination, or if the period of validity is not provided, an indication of the method by which notice will be given of the termination of use of the list; and an indication that the list may be used for Procurement covered by Chapter b) Posting of Solicitation Document c) Time Period for Bid Submission

+19 of the CETA and/or Chapter 5 of the CFTA.

-Materials Management is responsible for posting the RFSQ document on the SaskTenders website.
+Supply Chain Management is responsible for posting the RFSQ document on the SaskTenders website.
 The RFSQ document should be posted at the same time as the notice.